 You will experience sudden changes of mood, the urge to cry, get angry or simply feel inadequate from time to time.

 Now is the time for your partner to recognise if you need support and comfort.
-Having him by your side when you need him most is how you regain your confidence.
+Having them by your side when you need them most is how you regain your confidence.

 It’s also for your partner to monitor the signals of potential postnatal depression.